aerospike/aerospike-client-nodejs/doc/policies.md

 #### NONE

-Only attempt an operation once
+Only attempts an operation once

 ```js
 policies.Retry.NONE